 Yes.
-Working with individuals known personally or known to be working for legitimate organizations is a dependable way to avoid fraud.
+Working with individuals known personally or known to be working for a licensed agency or company is a dependable way to avoid fraud.

 Q 130: If consumers don't have a relationship with an insurance agent or company, where should they go for help?